 Probiotics can be used in two ways to treat acne—in the form of probiotic-rich topically-applied products such as masks, cleansers, and creams, and holistic probiotic supplements.
 Topical probiotics help by creating a protective shield on your skin, calming skin cells to avoid inflammations, and killing bad bacteria.
 However, these topical treatments will give you no internal benefits, and as we’ve already discussed, probiotic supplements work from the inside out, so you can enjoy improved digestive health, mental clarity, and the benefits of healthier skin.

-Some food items contain probiotics, like yogurt, fermented milk drinks, kefir, sauerkraut, kombucha, and miso soup.
-Commercially available probiotic foods generally include information about the particular strains they contain.
+Some food items have probiotics, like yogurt, fermented milk drinks, kefir, sauerkraut, kombucha, and miso soup.
+Commercially available probiotic foods generally include information about the particular strains they have.
 However, the minimum number of recommended probiotic live cultures you should consume is over one billion CFUs (colony-forming units).
 It is unlikely that you will meet this requirement with food items, as the strains need to make it past the stomach acid barrier to your lower GI tract, which is where your microbiome lives.
 If you want to make sure that your body gets the right amount of the right type of probiotic strains, your best bet is a good quality probiotic for acne.

 Digestion is impeded by a number of offenders from stress and lack of sleep, to consumption of processed foods with little to no fiber content.
 As your digestive process suffers, the good bacteria in your gut diminish, which leads to a leaky gut lining.
 Toxins pass through this weakened lining and enter the bloodstream and cause inflammations and skin flares.
 According to the American Academy of Dermatology (AAD), in order to effectively work the gut-brain-skin axis, it is important to supplement your overall health with high-quality probiotics, find ways to reduce or manage stress, and fill your diet with high fiber foods (read: a wide variety of fruits and vegetables) that aid in digestion.

 Eating more antioxidant-rich foods is another step in the right direction to healthier skin, because of their ability to fight free radicals.
 According to the International Dermal Institute, oxygen free radicals are implicated in the overall aging process and are responsible for photoaging, cancer, and inflammation in the skin.
-Brightly colored fruits and vegetables, such as pumpkin, squash, and grapes contain powerful antioxidants that can be great tools in your skin’s anti-aging arsenal.
+Brightly colored fruits and vegetables, such as pumpkin, squash, and grapes have powerful antioxidants that can be great tools in your skin’s anti-aging arsenal.
 The most effective way to improve your skin and overall health is through diet.

 In addition to removing toxins like GMO’s, sugars, antibiotics, and processed foods from your diet, probiotics can reinforce the gut lining and help defend against any toxin leakage—as well as potential skin inflammations.
 The final result is a healthy gut and glowing skin.